 }

 To import issues into SonarQube , use the --sonarqube flag to output issues in a format that can be interpreted by SonarQube.
+Use the --sonarqube-pre-10.3 flag instead if your SonarQube server still uses the old generic issue format.
 First output the issues into a file, then pass them to SonarQube by adding the sonar.externalIssuesReportPaths parameter.
 More info can be found here .

 Additionally, issues can be formatted in an XML format suitable for the Jenkins plugin Warnings NG by using the --warnings-ng flag.